Dear (Vivid song)

-"Dear" is the second single released by ViViD, release a month after their debut single "Take-off".
-It was first released in CD+DVD only format and it features their first PV.
-When it sold out, a CD version was released on February 1, 2010.
-The CD+DVD release is limited, having only 3,000 copies.
-The single reached #2 on the indies Oricon weekly chart and #44 on the over charts where it charted for a week; it has sold 2,023 copies.
+"Dear" is the second single by ViViD, released a month after their debut single, "Take-off".
+It was first released in a two-disc format, which included a DVD with the title song's PV, limited to 3,000 copies.
+When it sold out, a CD-only version was released on February 1, 2010.
+The single reached #2 on the Tower Records J-Indies chart and #44 on the Oricon singles chart where it charted for a week; it has sold 2,023 copies.